Equal-time two-point correlation functions in Coulomb gauge Yang-Mills theory: Gauge transformations in Lagrangian and Hamiltonian formalisms

 \section{Gauge transformations in Lagrangian and Hamiltonian formalisms}

 While the Lagrangian approach to Yang--Mills theory offers some convenient features (such as manifestation of Lorentz invariance), the more cumbersome Hamiltonian approach yields equations of motion invariant under a larger set of gauge transformations.
-Prior to quantization, we discuss gauge invariance starting from the classical Lagrangian and Hamiltonian functions, respectively.
-Note that we will employ standard covariant notation in this appendix; in particular, spatial subindices refer to the covariant components of the corresponding 4-vector or tensor.
+In what follows, we discuss gauge invariance starting from the classical Lagrangian and Hamiltonian functions, respectively, prior to quantization.
+We will employ standard covariant notation in this appendix; in particular, spatial subindices refer to the covariant components of the corresponding 4-vector or tensor.

 The Lagrangian function of the gauge sector, \be L=-\frac{1}{4}\int d^3x\: F_{\mu\nu}^a(x)F^{\mu\nu}_a(x)\; , \ee is invariant under gauge transformations of the gauge field $A_\mu(x)\equiv A_\mu^a (x)T^a$, \be A_\mu(x)\rightarrow U(x)A_\mu(x)U^\dagger(x) + \frac{1}{g}U(x)\partial_\mu U^\dagger(x) \; , \ee where $U\in SU(N)$ and $[T^a,T^b]=f^{abc}T^c$.